arsemi337/shop-system/README.md

 ```

 After running, the application is available at *localhost:8080* and exposes its services through REST API endpoints.
-They are divided into three groups of resources: Client, Product, Purchase.
+They are divided into three groups of resources: Customer, Product, Purchase.
 These endpoints are:

-### Client
+### Customer
-* POST **/api/v1/client** - creates a client's account
+* POST **/api/v1/customer** - creates a customer's account

 #### Request body